Our Team

 Senior lecturer in education at Marino Institute of Education, where she lectures in intercultural education and global justice education.
 Barbara is a director of Lóchrann, the centre for intercultural education at MIE, director of the Master in Education Studies (Intercultural Learning and Leadership), and course leader for the PME programme.
 Barbara is co-editor of the recent Routledge publication: Challenging perceptions of Africa in schools – Critical approaches to global justice education, with Ebun Joseph and David Nyaluke.

-Brighid Golden in a lecturer in Global Education at Mary Immaculate College.
-Brighid is a primary school teacher with experience working in Ireland, England and India.
-Brighid has a Masters in International Approaches to Education with International Development from the University of Birmingham, during which she researched whole-school approaches to global citizenship education at primary level.
-She also has experience designing and developing teaching resources for primary and post-primary settings in relation to human rights.
-Additionally, Brighid has just submitted her PhD entitled ‘Critical Global Learning: Lessons from a Self-study Action Research Project in Initial Teacher Education in Ireland’.
+Dr. Brighid Golden is a lecturer in Global Education at Mary Immaculate College.
+Brighid is a qualified primary school teacher with experience working in Ireland, England, and India.
+Brighid holds a Master’s degree in International Approaches to Education with International Development from the University of Birmingham, where she researched whole-school approaches to global citizenship education at primary level.